From First to Worst: Ranking the 10 Major Airlines for On-Time Performance in 2016

 9. JetBlue Airways: 76.33% on-time arrival

-Another surprise is JetBlue Airways (NASDAQ: JBLU), which sits just 0.03 percentage points away from being the lowest-ranked of the 10 major airlines listed by FlightStats in terms of on-time arrival rate.
+Another surprise is JetBlue Airways (JBLU), which sits just 0.03 percentage points away from being the lowest-ranked of the 10 major airlines listed by FlightStats in terms of on-time arrival rate.

 JetBlue has recently and consistently been subpar in terms of on-time performance relative to its larger peers.
 Some of the blame might go to its main hub, John F. Kennedy International Airport (JFK), which is among the busiest in the United States.
 An analysis this past summer from the Bureau of Transportation Statistics of America's top 29 airports listed JFK as the fourth-worstwhen it comes to delays.